truhponen/home/README.md

-Instructions have been to https://wiki.kotimme.cc/
+Instructions have been moved to https://wiki.kotimme.cc/

 This repository now contains mainly my Kubernetes cluster related stuff.